Q: When does the course start?

 Q: Which application documents do I need to submit?

-A: All applicants must complete the application found here, submit a letter of recommendation from his or her bishop, and a curriculum vitae.
+A: All applicants must complete the application found here, submit a letter of recommendation from his/her bishop or superior, and a curriculum vitae.

 Q: Does PCM provide accommodation for international priests and religious?

-A: PCM does not provide any accommodation for students, nor can a PCM scholarship be applied for housing and accomodations.
-Priests may choose to stay in a priest college, like these, religious sisters may choose to stay in convents like these.
+A: PCM does not provide any accommodation for students, nor can a PCM's scholarship be applied for housing and accommodations.
+There are many options for lodging in Rome.
+Priests may choose to stay in a priest college, like these ones, religious sisters may choose to stay in convents like these.

-Q: Does PCM provide accomodation for lay people?
+Q: Does PCM provide accommodation for lay people?

-A: PCM does not provide accomodation for lay people.
+A: PCM does not provide accommodation for lay people.

 Q: Are there any scholarships available?

 A: Yes, there are scholarships available for students in need.
 These scholarships only cover tuition, though.
-They do not cover accomodations or the cost of travel to and from Rome.
+They do not cover accommodations or the cost of travel to and from Rome.

 Q: Can I study at another university or work while attending PCM classes?

-A: Yes, in fact PCM takes just one afternoon of your week so that you can work or study at any pontifical university.
-Students of the Pontifical University of the Holy Cross take advantage of PCM courses counting as electives for their licentiate in theology, philosophy, canon law, or other diplomas.
+A: Yes, in fact PCM takes just one afternoon of your week so that you can work or study at any Pontifical university.
+Students of the Pontifical University of the Holy Cross take advantage of PCM's courses counting as electives for their licentiate in theology, philosophy, canon law, or other diplomas.

 Q: Will I get a certificate once I finish the course?